EpsilonSolutions/netscaler-command-reference/docs/network/channel/channel.md

 ##Arguments

 <b>id</b>
-ID of the LA channel or cluster LA channel that you want to remove.
-Specify an LA channel in LA/x notation or a cluster LA channel in CLA/x notation, where x can range from 1 to 4.
+ID of the LA channel or cluster LA channel or Link Redundant channel that you want to remove.
+Specify an LA channel in LA/x notation, where x can range from 1 to 8 or a cluster LA channel in CLA/x notation or Link redundant channel in LR/x notation , where x can range from 1 to 4.